-- Psychosocial: - Most mothers have a high motivation to change. - Lot of guilt/shame for many pregnant persons - Legal implications around custody of baby and older children - Most substance-using pregnant persons have very poor self-care behaviors.
+- Psychosocial: - Most mothers have a high motivation to change. - Lot of guilt/shame for many women - Legal implications around custody of baby and older children - Most substance-using pregnant women have very poor self-care behaviors.
 If they continue to use drugs, they are unlikely to take good care of themselves during the pregnancy.